Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Note that the units of MAX_BW, INPUT_BW, and EST_INPUT_BW are bytes per second.
 OVERHEAD is defined in %.

-Both ESTINPUTBW and HYBRIDBW modes are recommended for setting the maximum bandwidth (MAX_BW) as it follows the fluctuations in SRT sender's input rate.
+Both INPUTBW_ESTIMATED and INPUTBW_ADJUSTED modes are recommended for setting the maximum bandwidth (MAX_BW) as it follows the fluctuations in SRT sender's input rate.
 However, there are certain considerations that should be taken into account.

-In INPUTBW mode, SRT takes as an input the rate that had been configured as the expected output rate of an encoder (in terms of bitrate for the packets including audio and overhead).
+In INPUTBW_SET mode, SRT takes as an input the rate that had been configured as the expected output rate of an encoder (in terms of bitrate for the packets including audio and overhead).
 But it is normal for an encoder to occasionally overshoot.
 At low bitrate,